The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Actions, decisions, data accessed

-The Provability Gap
+The Verifiability Gap

 No independent evidence

-What you can prove
+What you can verify

 Logs?
 Policies?
 Contracts?